Pylons/colander/docs/index.rst

 ``serialize`` method must be able to make sense of a value generated by its ``deserialize`` method and vice versa.

+For a more formal definition of a the interface of a type, see :class:`cereal.interfaces.Type`.

 Defining a New Validator
 ------------------------